COMMUNITY BUILDERS GRANT

 ABOUT THE GRANT

-The Community Builders Grant is a short film fund and rental gear credit grant.
-Our mission is to arm creators with the necessary tools they need to do what they do best: create.
-This $3,000 cash production fund and $5,000 gear credit supports artists with varying levels of experience, both to recognize accomplished individuals, as well as to provide opportunities for young and emerging artists.
+The Community Builders Grant is a short-form film fund and production resources grant sponsored by Camera Ambassador.
+Our mission is to help build bridges between filmmakers and the community while elevating their production by arming them with the necessary tools to create.
+This grant supports artists with varying levels of experience, both to recognize accomplished individuals, as well as to provide opportunities for young and emerging artists.

 AWARDS & PRIZES

 Free Entry to Six of Camera Ambassador’s Bootcamps for Filmmakers

 40% off post services, 60% off location audio, and a mention session from NoiseFloor Sound Solutions

 One Day of BTS Photography from Emma Thatcher Photography

 1-2 Hour Consultation with the Chicago Film Office